-On October 19, 2018 the Company granted, subject to TSX Venture Exchange approval, an aggregate of 250,000 incentive stock options to one director and one officer of the Company.
+On October 18, 2018 the Company granted an aggregate of 250,000 incentive stock options to one director and one officer of the Company.
 The stock options are exercisable at a price of \$0.15 per share and will have a term of 5 years, expiring on October 18, 2023.
 Each stock option will allow the holder to purchase one common share of the Company.

 All stock options granted are subject to staged vesting periods.